unifiedjs/unified/readme.md

 ###### Note

-Attachers are invoked when the processor is [frozen][freeze]: either when `.freeze()` is called explicitly, or when [`.parse()`][parse], [`.run()`][run], [`.stringify()`][stringify], or [`.process()`][process] is called for the first time.
+Attachers are called when the processor is [frozen][freeze]: either when `.freeze()` is called explicitly, or when [`.parse()`][parse], [`.run()`][run], [`.stringify()`][stringify], or [`.process()`][process] is called for the first time.

 ### `function transformer(node, file[, next])`

 Transformers modify the syntax tree or metadata of a file.
-A transformer is a function which is invoked each time a file is passed through the transform phase.
+A transformer is a function that is called each time a file is passed through the transform phase.
 If an error occurs (either because it’s thrown, returned, rejected, or passed to [`next`][next]), the process stops.

-The transformation process in **unified** is handled by [`trough`][trough], see it’s documentation for the exact semantics of transformers.
+The transformation process in **unified** is handled by [`trough`][trough], see its documentation for the exact semantics of transformers.

 ###### Parameters